-The Committee is asked to consider and approve the accounting policies, prior to the presentation of the Statement of Accounts 2018/19 in July 2019.
+The Committee is asked to consider and approve the accounting policies, prior to the presentation of the Statement of Accounts 2019/20.

 3 Background

 At its meeting in February 2012, the Fire Authority delegated authority to the Audit and Performance Management Committee to consider and approve the annual Statement of Accounts.
 The Committee will also receive the Audit Findings Report and will sign the Letter of Representation, as those charged with governance.